vedph/pythia/docs/example-ac.md

 (2) **text filters**:

 - `text-filter.xml-tag-filler` is used to blank-fill the whole `expan` element, as we do not want its text to be handled as document's text.
 In fact, the content of `expan` is just the expansion of an abbreviation in the text, so we exclude it from indexing.
 In its `Tags` property, we list all the tag names of the elements to be blank-filled.
-As `expan` belongs to the TEI namespace, we also have to add it in `Namespaces`, so that `tei:expan` gets correctly resolved.
+As `expan` belongs to the TEI namespace, we also have to add it in `Namespaces`, so that `tei:expan` gets correctly resolved and the XML element gets its correct namespace.
 - `text-filter.tei` is used to discard the whole header from the text index.
 This avoids indexing the header's text as document's text.
 - `text-filter.quotation-mark` is used to ensure that apostrophes are handled correctly, by replacing smart quotes with an apostrophe character proper.